 Two Lines Press endeavors to give readers another point of entry to this important international discussion—to see that great literature isn’t created by the background of the culture in which its produced but by the talent of the writer that produces it (and the translator that brings it to English).

 Two Lines Press is a program of the nonprofit Center for the Art of Translation.
 The press, and the Center for the Art of Translation, both grew out of the TWO LINES: World Writing in Translation anthology series, which has been publishing international literature in translation for nearly 20 years.
 It has previously published Nobel laureates, Pulitzer Prize winners, MacArthur “Genius” grant recipients, PEN Translation grant recipients, and winners of dozens of leading national literary awards all over the world.
 Two Lines also puts a special emphasis on translation as an art form of its own, celebrating the complicated and creative process of rendering a foreign piece of literature in English.

 If you are a bookseller and would like to carry Two Lines Press titles, please order through our distributor, Publishers Group West.
 Ordering information is available at this page.

 For general inquiries, contact Two Lines Press by email at email@example.com.

-For publicity inquires, contact Two Lines Press’s Marketing and Web Manager Scott Esposito at email@example.com.
+For publicity inquires, contact Two Lines Press’s Director of Publicity and Senior Editor Scott Esposito at firstname.lastname@example.org.

 Review and exam copies can by requested from Scott Esposito at email@example.com.